 Students should expect to complete all the requirements for their degree within five years.
 Some deviations from the timeline below may occur in extreme situations.

-Once a student completes each of the two field courses in at least one of their two fields they will be enrolling Economics 796 and begin work on their Ph.D.
-Research Paper.
-This is a piece of original research developed and written by the student with advice from a member of the Graduate Faculty of the department.
 To fulfill the Ph.D.
-Research Paper requirement, the student must have the completed paper evaluated by a three-member committee of Graduate Faculty and present the paper as part of the weekly seminar series (ECON 798).
-Students must enroll in ECON 796 and may not enroll in ECON 799 until the paper has successfully been evaluated by the faculty.
-Failure to complete the paper after two semesters of ECON 796 will result in the student being placed on Department probation which will include a reduction of any assistantship awards to 1/2 time.
-Failure to complete the paper after a third semester of ECON 796 will result in dismissal from the program.
+Research Paper requirement, the student must have the completed paper evaluated by a three-member committee of Graduate Faculty.
+The student will also present the paper as part of the weekly seminar series (ECON 798).
+Students may not enroll in ECON 799 until the paper has successfully been evaluated by the faculty.
+Failure to complete the paper by the end of the fall semester of their fourth year will result in the student being placed on Department probation which will include a reduction of any assistantship awards.
+Failure to complete the paper after a third semester will result in dismissal from the program.

 Years Four and Five

-Students will be working on their dissertation and preparing for the Economics Job Market.
+Students will be working on their dissertation and preparing for the job market.
 The dissertation will typically be a collection of at least three essays that are related to the student's fields of study.
 Sufficient progress is determined via an annual evaluation of the student's dissertation chair as to the progress the student has made during the year.
 It is expected that students will successfully defend their dissertation no later than the end of their fifth year.